gajjarHari/gajjarHari.github.io/README.md

 [GitHub Pages](https://docs.GitHub.com/en/pages/getting-started-with-GitHub-pages/creating-a-GitHub-pages-site): For more information on creating a website on GitHub.

-[GitHub Pages themes](https://docs.GitHub.com/en/pages/setting-up-a-GitHub-pages-site-with-jekyll/adding-a-theme-to-your-GitHub-pages-site-using-jekyll): This are the supported themes of GitHub Pages that you can use for your website.
+[GitHub Pages themes](https://docs.GitHub.com/en/pages/setting-up-a-GitHub-pages-site-with-jekyll/adding-a-theme-to-your-GitHub-pages-site-using-jekyll): These are the supported themes of GitHub Pages that you can use for your website.

 ### Authors and Acknowledgements: